Staddle stones

-Staddle stones, or steddle stones, (Note: The term Steddle is a common dialectal variant of Staddle.) were originally used as supporting bases for granaries.
+Staddle stones, steddle stones, (Note: The term Steddle is a common dialectal variant of Staddle.) or straddle stones were originally used as supporting bases for granaries.
 The staddle stones lifted the granaries above the ground, thereby protecting the stored grain from vermin and water seepage.
 They were also used on other food and animal feed stores such as hayricks and game larders.

 In Middle English staddle, or stadle, is stathel, from Old English stathol, a foundation, support or trunk of a tree.
-Staddle stones can be mainly found in Great Britain, Norway (stabbur), Galicia and Asturias (Northern Spain).
+Staddle stones can be mainly found in Great Britain, Norway (stabbur), Galicia and Asturias (Northern Spain), and Ireland (corn stacks).